-FOOT & ANKLE INJURIES
+FOOT & ANKLE SPECIALISTS

-Orthopaedic Care for Foot & Ankle Injuries
+Orthopaedic Foot and Ankle Specialists

 Don’t underestimate the importance of healthy feet.
 They are your body’s foundation, so healthy feet are important to your overall health.
 Yet years of wear and tear can be hard on your feet and ankles.
 Overuse, shoes that don’t fit properly, and even genetics can lead to injuries and disorders of the foot or ankle and greatly impact your mobility.

+Foot and ankle surgery is not always required to treat these conditions.
 Usually, the initial treatment protocol for foot or ankle pain consists of modifying activity and constantly wearing appropriate shoes with heel cups or arch supports.
 It is possible that your orthopaedic foot and ankle doctor will recommend short-term rest and non-weight-bearing status for the initial healing response.

 Pain can also be reduced with a boot walker to allow a more normal gait.
 Once healing takes place it will be important to identify the mechanical causes and ensure that changes to these stressful factors be addressed.